syncfusion-content/winui-docs/winui/Masked-TextBox/Formatting-Value.md

 ---
 layout: post
 title: Mask formats in WinUI MaskedTextBox control | Syncfusion
-description: Learn all about the value mask formats in the MaskedTextBox (SfMaskedTextBox) control to set the mask format for the value.
+description: Learn all about how to set the mask format for the value in the MaskedTextBox (SfMaskedTextBox) control with prompts and literals.
 platform: WinUI
 control: SfMaskedTextBox
 documentation: ug
 ---

-# Value mask formats in WinUI SfMaskedTextBox
+# Formatting value in WinUI MaskedTextBox

-`SfMaskedTextBox` allows you to format the characters in the `Value` property in a mask scenario (when the Mask property is set).
-By default, the `Value` property holds your input characters, prompt characters and the literals defined in the mask.
-You can modify this and allow the `Value` property to hold the characters without prompt and literals by setting the `ValueMaskFormat` property of the control.
-The `Value` in the `SfMaskedTextBox` is formatted by any one of the following formatting enum values:
+The `MaskedTextBox` control allows you to format input values with prompt and literal characters which are defined in the mask expression by setting the `ValueMaskFormat` property.
+By default, the `Value` property of the control includes the characters typed by the user, as well as any prompt or literal characters in the input.
+The control provides several formatting options, which are listed below.

 1. ExcludePromptAndLiterals
 2. IncludePrompt
 3. IncludeLiterals
 4. IncludePromptAndLiterals

-## ExcludePromptAndLiterals
+## Exclude prompts and literals

-The `Value` property contains only the text entered by the user.
-It does not include prompt and literals characters in the `Value`.
+Set up the MaskedTextBox to exclude prompt and literal characters, preserving only the typed characters.

 ### Example